virustotalop/virustotalop.github.io/README.md

 ### Cards

-The cards for this website are generated through javascript in [card.js.](js/card.js)
+The cards for this website are generated through Javascript, you can find the repo for those [here.](https://github.com/ravenlab/codecard)

 ### Modals